The werewolf people

 In other folklore, the seventh, or the ninth, or the 12th son of a family became a werewolf.
 Such an animal was smaller than a real wolf, and here’s a clue to the origin of the werewolf stories.

-Wolverines (little wolves) are the size of a medium dog, weighing up to 20kg, and they can down and eat animals many times their size, hence also the scientific classification Gulo gulo, from Latin, meaning gluttony.
+Wolverines (little wolves) are the size of a medium dog, weigh up to 20kg, and they can down and eat animals many times their size, hence also the scientific classification Gulo gulo, from Latin, meaning gluttony.